luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 ## Require by string

-After the earlier approval of the require-by-string RFC, we have build a separate Luau.Require library that any project can include.
+After the earlier approval of the require-by-string RFC, we have built a separate Luau.Require library that any project can include.

 It will bring the common semantics of the string require while supporting the full set of features such as alias and configuration resolution while remaining customizable in different environments with both real and virtual file systems representing the Luau file hiearchy.

 ## Runtime changes and improvements

-A new `lua_newuserdatataggedwithmetatable` API let's you associate a tagged userdata object with a shared metatable and then create those object with metatable assignment in a single call.
+A new `lua_newuserdatataggedwithmetatable` API lets you associate a tagged userdata object with a shared metatable and then create those object with metatable assignment in a single call.
 In our applications, we have measured a 3x speedup of creating new userdata objects, which is especially important when they represent small and frequently allocated structures like colors or matrices.

 And speaking of userdata, Luau now guarantees that it will be suitable for objects that require 16 byte alignment.
 As long as you provide Luau with a global allocator which also respects that.